 I bought a couple of different photography classes that I’ll be taking to take my photographs to a new level.
-Whether you use photography to document your family’s life, for business, or to capture moments in time around you – this is a hobby that will enhance your life.
+Whether you use photography to document your family’s life, for business, or to capture moments in time around you, this hobby will enhance your life.

 Most areas have Facebook groups where everyone shares their photographs of beautiful places locally that you can find.
-It’s an easy way to make friends with people that have the same interests as you.
+It’s easy to make friends with people with the same interests as you.

-Painted rocks are the perfect hobby for those of us that want to spread kindness in the world.
-There are worldwide clubs on Facebook that share photos of found rocks and dropped off rocks.
+Painted rocks are the perfect hobby for those who want to spread kindness in the world.
+Worldwide clubs on Facebook share photos of found rocks and dropped off rocks.

 You paint a rock with a flower, a bird, or even a positive saying.
-On the back of the rock, you write your local Facebook rock painting group.
-Then it’s time to seal the rock and hide it for strangers to find.
+You write your local Facebook rock painting group on the back of the rock.
+Then it’s time to seal the stone and hide it for strangers to find.

-People of all ages can take part in the fun, from young to old.
+People of all ages can participate in the fun, from young to old.
 To learn more about How to Get Started Rock Painting – check out my article.

-When most people think of hygge hobbies, knitting is one of the first ones we think of.
+When most people think of hygge hobbies, knitting is one of the first ones we think about.
 I think knitting is one of the most relaxing things you can do for yourself.

-You can make a variety of items such as mug cozies, stuffed animals, scarves, hats, and blankets – and give gifts made with love.
+You can make various items such as mug cozies, stuffed animals, scarves, hats, and blankets – and give gifts made with love.

-One of the best things about knitting is that you can take your hobby anywhere with you and indulge in your passion while waiting for something else.
+One of the best things about knitting is that you can take your hobby anywhere and indulge in your passion while waiting for something else.

-Other hygge hobbies that are similar in nature that you can try are crocheting and embroidery.
+Other hygge hobbies that are similar that you can try are crocheting and embroidery.

 Foraging is a wonderful skill to learn that has medicinal and financial benefits.
 Who wouldn’t like free food?

 My neighbor at my last house bought an acre of land.
-She planted hundreds of native plants in the area that would produce some of her food – on top of having a fenced garden.
-She also went on adventures in the woods, gathering things to make soups and teas with.
+She planted hundreds of native plants in the area that would produce some of her food – besides having a fenced garden.
+She also went on adventures in the woods, gathering ingredients to make soups and teas.

 I will be looking at my new home in the same light as she did and see what things I can forage to do the same.

 I admire anyone that can do calligraphy.
-I think letter writing will make a come-back, and learning calligraphy is a wonderful way to put a unique stamp on your letters.
+I think letter writing will make a come-back, and learning calligraphy is a beautiful way to put a unique stamp on your letters.

 You can also write keepsake letters in calligraphy documenting your children’s lives to leave as keepsakes for future generations.

-Her entire yard was dedicated to making her chickens happy.
-She planted their favorite foods, and they even had their own balcony they liked to hang out on.
+Her entire yard was designed to making her chickens happy.
+She planted their favorite foods; they even had their own balcony they liked to hang out on.
 She told us she used to watch a lot of television, but now that she had her flock of chickens – her family loved to sit out in the backyard and watch their feathered friends.

 I’m pretty obsessed with tea.
-Making my own blends is another hobby I will be adding in the next year.
+Making my own blends is another hobby I will add in the next year.
 (My hobby list is getting pretty long!)

-There are so many different combinations you can make to make amazing teas.
+There are so many different combinations you can make to make unique teas.
 I once tasted an herbal tea combination that tasted like root beer!

 Herbal teas also have health benefits, so there’s a happy bonus to this hobby.
-You just want to make sure you use organic ingredients to make your blends.
+Tea blends are a fantastic way to help with stress relief, as a sleep aid, and even weight loss.
+You want to make sure you use organic ingredients to make your blends.

-Some of the ingredients I will be growing myself, and others I will be buying online in bulk.
-I will be featuring some tea combinations, so make sure you follow me on Pinterest for new posts.
+Some of the ingredients I will grow myself, and others I will buy online in bulk.
+I will feature some tea combinations, so make sure you follow me on Pinterest for new posts.

 Beekeeping is something you can do for yourself and help save the planet at the same time.
-As an extra bonus, beekeeping has the sweetest reward – honey!
+As a bonus, beekeeping has the sweetest reward – honey!